iamamiramine/xMood/generative-module/docs/API_REFERENCE.md

             Configuration dictionary

         Raises:
-            ConfigurationError: If configuration is invalid
+            ConfigurationException: If configuration is invalid
             FileNotFoundError: If configuration file not found
         """
         pass